mlochbaum/BQN/doc/group.md

 If we'd like to ignore words of 0 letters, or more than 5, we can set all word lengths greater than 5 to 0, then reduce the lengths by 1.
 Two words end up with left argument values of ¯1 and are omitted from the result.

         1 -˜ ≤⟜5⊸× ≠¨ phrase

         ≍˘ {1-˜≤⟜5⊸×≠¨𝕩}⊸⊔ phrase

 Note that the length of the result is determined by the largest index.
 So the result never includes trailing empty groups.
 A reader of the above code might expect 5 groups (lengths 1 through 5), but there are no words of length 5, so the last group isn't there.
 To ensure the result always has 5 groups, we can add a `5` at the end of the left argument.

         ≍˘ {5∾˜1-˜≤⟜5⊸×≠¨𝕩}⊸⊔ phrase

-When Group is called dyadically, the left argument is used for the indices and the right is used for values, as seen above.
-When it is called monadically, the right argument, which must be a list, gives the indices and the values grouped are the right argument's indices, that is, `↕≠𝕩`.
+### Group Indices

+Above, Group has two arguments, and `𝕨` gives the indices and `𝕩` is the values to be grouped.
+In the one-argument case, `𝕩` now gives the result indices, and the values grouped are indices related to `𝕩`.
+For a numeric list, `⊔𝕩` is `𝕩⊔↕≠𝕩`.

         ≍˘ ⊔ 2‿3‿¯1‿2

 Here, the index 2 appears at indices 0 and 3 while the index 3 appears at index 1.

+But `𝕩` can also be a list of numeric arrays.
+In this case the indices `↕∾≢¨𝕩` will be grouped by `𝕩` according to the multidimensional grouping documented in the next section.
+Since the argument to [Range](range.md) (`↕`) is now a list, each index to be grouped is a list instead of a number.
+As with `↕`, the depth of the result of Group Indices is always one greater than that of its argument.
+One consequence is that for an array `a` of any rank, `⊔⋈a` groups the indices `↕≢a`.

 ### Multidimensional grouping